WebAssembly/component-model/design/mvp/JS-Reference.md

 1. Let |guestResourceClasses| be an empty map from [abstract type key](#abstract-and-transparent-types) to [guest resource class](#guest-resource-classes).
 1. Let |component| be |componentInstance|.[[Component]].
 1. For each type export |export| of |component|'s type, in declaration order, recursing into exported instances:
+    1. If |export| does not declare a resource type:
+        1. Continue.
     1. Let |abstractTypeKey| be the *abstract type key* of |export|.
     1. If |abstractTypeKey| is one of |component|'s type imports:
         1. Throw a `TypeError`.